aisleron/aisleron.docs/docs/documentation/initial-run.md

 # Initial Run
 {: .no_toc }

-When starting Aisleron for the first time, the Welcome screen is displayed.
-The Welcome screen provides three options for initializing application data:
+When starting Aisleron for the first time, the *Welcome* page is displayed.
+The *Welcome* page provides three options for initializing application data:

 * TOC
 {:toc}